-Not requested for restoration is \$10,000,000 in nonrecurring Child Care and Development Block Grant Trust Fund for the following programs:
+The restoration of \$10,000,000 in nonrecurring Child Care Development Trust Fund funding is requested to maintain the current levels of services for the following programs:

-- \$ 7,000,000 Teacher Education And Compensation Helps (T.E.A.C.H.). - \$ 3,000,000 Teacher training.
+- \$7,000,000 T.E.A.C.H - \$3,000,000 early learning Professional Development System.

-Not requested for restoration is \$2,500,000 in nonrecurring Welfare Transition Trust Fund (TANF) for the following program:
+The restoration of \$2,500,000 in nonrecurring Welfare Transition Trust Fund funding is requested to maintain the current levels of services for the following program:

-• \$ 2,500,000 - Home Instruction for Parents of Preschool Youngsters (HIPPY).
+• \$2,500,000 - Home Instruction for Parents of Preschool Youngsters (HIPPY).